 Although I will give some examples of different leg pressing and pulling exercises...

-I cannot know each individuals athletic ability, so please: if you feel uncomfortable or unconfident in your ability to use the different leg training equipment/machines, consider hiring a personal trainer, until your confidence has grown.
+I cannot know each individuals athletic ability, so please: if you feel uncomfortable or unconfident in your ability to use the different leg training equipment/machines, consider hiring a personal trainer, at least until confidence has grown.

-If you are confident enough in your ability, by all means train at the level that you feel comfortable with using these exercises.
-They are great classic lower body exercises that yield great strength and muscle building results.
+If you are confident enough in your ability, by all means; train at the level that you feel comfortable with using these exercises.
+These are great classic lower body exercises that yield great strength and conditioning results.

 After your warm-up; Let’s start with the exercises that are more demanding.
 Performing these exercises first, when your energy reserves are at their highest is the smartest approach to weight training over 50 for the lower body.